DelphiWorlds/Kastri/Demos/CrossPlatformLocation/ReadMe.md

 ## Android

+### Fused Location API

 The demo has been updated from earlier versions to include support for the [Fused Location API](https://developers.google.com/location-context/fused-location-provider).
 Previously, it used regular location providers, however it has been found that using these can be unreliable especially when the app is not running (the service handles location updates), or when the device is in "doze" mode.

 In order to use the Fused Location API, it was necessary to write some Java code, and you will find 3 jar files have been added to the project:

-* dw-kastri-base.jar, located in the `Lib` folder of Kastri (this is also in the original project), for doze alarm and start at boot support
+* dw-kastri-base-2.0.0.jar (or dw-kastri-base.jar for 10.4.2 or earlier), located in the `Lib` folder of Kastri (this is also in the original project), for doze alarm and start at boot support
 * dw-fusedlocation.jar, also located in the `Lib` folder, for Fused Location API support
 * play-services-location.16.0.0.jar, located in the `ThirdParty\Android` folder, also for Fused Location API support

 If you are creating a new project (i.e. other than the demo) you will need to add these jars to the `Libraries` node under the Android platform in Project Manager, for the support that the respective jars provide

+### Manifest changes

 You will also need to modify AndroidManifest.template.xml as per the modifications (which are commented) in the same file in the Application project in the demo